 I have such a treat for you all today!
-I have invited my dear friend Sarah from She Holds Dearly to come and share her thoughts in regards to organizing and decorating when you have kids – a topic I know many of you would love help with (me included)!
+I have invited my dear friend Sarah from She Holds Dearly to come and share her thoughts in regards to organizing and decorating when you have kids – a topic I know many of you would love to help with (me included)!
 As I’ve grown to love everything Sarah does and stands for, I felt her perspective would be valued here.
-She lives a genuine Farmhouse life, and works hard to share with women how we can achieve balance in our lives, and find time to hold dearly the things that matter most to us.
+She lives a genuine Farmhouse life and works hard to share with women how we can achieve balance in our lives, and find time to hold dearly the things that matter most to us.
 Her course called “Finding Time to Hold Dearly” has impacted my life more than I ever thought possible.
 I hope you will all give Sarah a warm and friendly welcome here!
 She has much to offer!

 I remember when that first baby came along, we had to rethink our entire house.

 Oh. my. goodness. and then the baby things started creeping into our space.
 Friends of friends of friends would give us gifts!
 Everybody wants to celebrate a new baby.

 But just because I was now a mom did not mean the interior designer in me was going to just check out for the next 20 years.
 I had to put my creativity into fifth gear to keep up, but I was determined.

 Now, three children later, I have learned some tricks for keeping a house pretty and I am here to say it is possible and well worth the effort for the entire family.

 So take heart, mothers, and grandmothers, here are 5 very doable tricks to enjoying your space AND your littles at the same time.